 Your student has a resident assistant (RA) assigned to their floor.
 They are students who are trained to help your student transition to college life, build community, mediate conflicts and handle emergencies/crises.
 If your student is having a difficult time transitioning, doesn’t know where to go to get involved on campus or has any questions they can talk to their RA.

-Your student has a residence hall director (RHD) or hall manager (HM) who serves as the administrator of the building.
-RHDs are full time, live-in professionals who have a bachelor’s or master’s degree and HMs are part-time, live-in professionals who have a bachelor’s degree and are working toward their master’s degree.
+Your student has either a residence hall director (RHD) or Area Coordinator (AC) who serves as the administrator of the building.
+RHDs and ACs are full time, live-in professionals who have a bachelor’s or master’s degree.
 They maintain daily office hours Monday-Friday and are available by appointment if the office hours do not fit into your student’s schedule.
-If your student has any concerns about the residence hall or needs to ask questions or to talk, they can talk to their RHD.
+If your student has any concerns about the residence hall or needs to ask questions or to talk, they can talk to either their RA, RHD or AC.
+You can find their contact information on our residence hall pages.

 There are many other services that your student can take advantage of if they have an issue or concern.